jprichardson/node-fs-extra/README.md

 Naming
 ------

-I put a lot of thought into the naming of these function.
+I put a lot of thought into the naming of these functions.
 Inspired by @coolaj86's request.
 So he deserves much of the credit for raising the issue.
 See discussion(s) here:

 * https://github.com/jprichardson/node-fs-extra/issues/2
 * https://github.com/flatiron/utile/issues/11